nizarbagdatli/projects/README.md

 # 🎮 Coin Hunter X

-Coin Hunter X is a simple 2D game developed using Python and Pygame.
+Coin Hunter X is a 2D arcade-style game developed using Python and Pygame.

-The player collects coins while avoiding enemies.
-The game includes a scoring system, lives, and increasing difficulty.
+The player controls a character that collects coins while avoiding enemies.
+The game features a scoring system, lives, and increasing difficulty as the level progresses.

 ---